JiangyanYu/nf-core_nano-fanconi/README.md

 nf-core based workflow to analyze nanopore long-read sequencing data for fanconi diagnosis.
 Basic steps to use the workflow:
-1) Download and unzip package from github
+1) Install nextflow according to its manual (https://www.nextflow.io/docs/latest/install.html)
-2) Adjusting files accordingly
+2) Download and unzip (or git clone) nano-fanconi package from github
-   --
+3) Adjusting files accordingly

-   --
+   -
-   --
+   -
-4) Perform the analysis by runing:
+4) Perform the analysis by runing command nextflow run

 Basic structure is from following repos (2024-12-10):
 1. https://github.com/nf-core/nanoseq